Cody Asche: Coaching career

+Philadelphia Phillies

 On March 31, 2021, it was announced that Asche was hired as the hitting coach for the Clearwater Threshers, the Low-A affiliate of the Philadelphia Phillies.

+Baltimore Orioles

-He joined the Baltimore Orioles as the organization’s Upper-Level Hitting Coordinator beginning with the 2022 season.
-He was promoted to Orioles manager Brandon Hyde's staff as its offensive strategy coach on November 8, 2022.
+Asche joined the Baltimore Orioles as the organization’s upper–level hitting coordinator beginning with the 2022 season.
+He was promoted to manager Brandon Hyde's coaching staff as its offensive strategy coach for the 2023 season on November 8, 2022.

+On November 5, 2024, the Orioles named Asche their hitting coach for the 2025 season.

+Detroit Tigers

+Asche departed the Orioles on November 4, 2025 to become the assistant hitting coach for the Detroit Tigers.

 Player profile

 Batting

 When Asche reached the major leagues, he was regarded as having decent potential at the plate, perhaps comparable to Mariners' third baseman Kyle Seager.
 While he hit for power in the minor leagues, his big league power was expected to be adequate, perhaps averaging 12–14 home runs per season.
 Baseball Prospect Nation reported that he "gets pull happy when he sells out for power and ultimately swings too hard at times."
 Like most left-handed hitters, Asche performed better against right-handed pitchers than left-handed pitchers, hitting .238 off the former and .219 off the latter in the major leagues during 2013.
 FanGraphs columnist Michael Barr summarized Asche's offensive potential by writing, "He's certainly not going to be a world beater, but having double digit home run and speed potential while hitting something in the .275 range is likely the kind of hitter than many of you could use at third base."